Mikey's Muppet Memorabilia Museum

 Big Bird sitting in a green boat with a white base, wearing a red hat or bandana, waving with his right hand

-I suspect there is also a figure of Elmo in a boat for this set to make it an even set of four, but I've never seen a picture of one so I can't yet confirm this.
+There is likely also a figure of Elmo in a boat for this set to make it an even set of four, but I've never seen a picture of one so I can't yet confirm this.

 Additional figures in this set that are not shown: